AntonioSilvaDev/react200-budget-tracker/README.md

 # React/Redux Budget Tracker

-A bare bones react starter set of files
+A bare bones react starter set of files, that I have turned into a fully functional budget tracker app using react/redux.

 ## Setup